You’re in a long-term relationship but have feelings for someone else.

 – Are you craving physical contact with them or is it their personality that attracts you?

 – Do you enjoy their company and do they make you laugh?

 – Do you want to spend time with them and want to know their opinion on things?

 – If you’re totally true to yourself, could you ever see yourself in a long-term relationship with this person?

 Stage two: understanding the root cause of your feelings.

 Right, so now you’ve spent some time figuring out what the nature of your feelings are toward this person, it’s time to think about where they come from.

-There are three main areas you need to consider: are they a result of the person themselves, are they a result of the relationship you’re currently in, or are they all down to something going on with you, and nothing to do with this person or your partner at all?
+There are three main areas you need to consider: are they a result of the person themselves, are they a result of your current relationship, or are they all due to something just within you, and nothing to do with this person or your current boyfriend/girlfriend at all?